SelfMagician/Magic/index.md

 -   Entry.
 [Switch{On/Off}]
 -   Exit.
 [Switch{On/Off}]
 -   Eject.
 [Once]
--   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self.
+-   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self and Dead Self.
 [Forever On]
--   No Non-Self magic in and on things.
+-   No Non-Self and Dead Self magic in and on things.
 [Forever On]
 -   No deletion of memory.
 [Forever On]
 -   Original Soul in Visual View.
 [Forever On]
--   Non-Self in Self and thing, picking by Self.
+-   Non-Self and Dead Self in Self and thing, picking by Self.
 [Forever On]
 -   No replacement of Self.
 [Forever On]
--   No memory and foresight by Non-Self.
+-   No memory and foresight by Non-Self and Dead Self.
 [Forever On]
 -   No spell magic on Self and things.
 [Forever On]
 -   No disease.
 [Forever On]
 -   No pain.
 [Forever On]
--   No Self memory and Self foresight, in and on Self and things by Non-Self.
+-   No Self memory and Self foresight, in and on Self and things by Non-Self and Dead Self.
 [Forever On]
--   No Non-Self in and on Self and things, without Self consent.
+-   No Non-Self and Dead Self in and on Self and things, without Self consent.
 [Forever On]
 -   No gender replacement.
 [Forever On]
 -   No Body part misplacement.
 [Forever On]
--   No naked Body by Non-Self.
+-   No naked Body by Non-Self and Dead Self.
 [Forever On]
 -   No Body odor.
 [Forever On]
 -   No piss odor.
 [Forever On]
 -   No poop odor.
 [Forever On]